metacommunities/metacommunities/analysis/idea_log.md

 ## Thu 18 Jan 2018 15:01:17 GMT
 - Data Conversations at Lancaster -- http://wp.lancs.ac.uk/highly-relevant/2017/10/10/3rd-data-conversation-software-as-data-summary-and-slides/ -- had quite a lot on  Github and Gitlab, etc; also on containers

+## Tue 06 Feb 2018 16:58:01 GMT
+- thinking about gender on Github: how could I ground analysis of that?
+-reading nafus from ~/archive/ensembles/nafus_patch_gender_2011.pdf  - her arguments about code, openness, and gender might apply to platform work? to data science? could possibly track some of this down via stackoverflow?
+And also check if the flow of stuff, its openness on  Github connects to the gender troubles (see Guardian article on this).

+> Women’s flight from F/LOSS cannot matter because it if it did, participants would have to confront their creations as made by social force rather than revealed ontological fact.

+- check Anthropology of Work Review for stuff on platforms ...
+- led to article via Guardian on Github gender study ~/archive/ensembles/gender_github_peerj-cs-111.pdf and dawn nafus' 2011 article on 'open' which I should read